lmnts/PODD/README.md

 1. Sample rate change (higher frequency) causes inability to upload to server
 2. Date and Time do not update correctly when units are not plugged into ethernet during setup
-3. The resistor in the battery charging section of the circuit is too big
+3. R11 which is part of the the battery charging circuit is too big: should be switched to 390 Ohm

 ## License